Turriff United F.C.

 The club made its Scottish Cup debut in 2012, beating Burntisland Shipyard, Civil Service Strollers and Buckie Thistle to reach the fourth round, in which a 1–1 draw at home to Greenock Morton made them the last surviving non-SFL/SPL side in the competition, before being knocked out in the replay.

 In 2013–14, Turriff reached the third round, beating Selkirk and Wick Academy before going out to Stirling Albion.
 In 2014–15 they beat Lossiemouth in the first round, before losing to Clyde in the second.

 By virtue of finishing as runners up in the Highland League, they entered the 2015–16 competition in the second round, before losing to Fraserburgh.

 Changes to the entry criteria of the Scottish Challenge Cup allowed Turriff to take part for the first time in 2016–17.
 They reached the third round, losing to Hibernian.
-The game set a new home attendance record for Turriff (1,791) and was their first match to be televised live (on BBC Alba).
+The game set a new home attendance record for the club (1,791).

+The game was broadcast on BBC Alba and was the first time a Highland League club had featured in a live TV game.

 Turriff's most consistent success as a senior club has been in the Aberdeenshire Shield competition, which they have won three times.
 During the 2013–14 competition, their semi-final match against Cove Rangers was declared void and ordered to be replayed after it emerged that both teams had fielded ineligible players (in Turriff's case, the player was an unused substitute).
 The decision was to Turriff's advantage, as they had lost the original match – but went on to win the replay and so reach the final for the second year running.

 Their success in 2015 against Cove Rangers in the semi-final made them finalists for three consecutive seasons.